Here’s your one-stop guide on how to reset AirPods Max like a pro!

 The AirPods Max headphones, while fabulous and convenient to use, are not perfect.
 From time to time, you’ll likely experience issues — some minor, some not — with these headphones.

 Hopefully, with the tips we’ve shared in this article, basic troubleshooting will no longer be a problem.
 You’ll be able to solve most of your issues by performing a restart, and even a reset, where needed.
+This way, you’ll be able to use your AirPods Max with your devices anytime, anywhere, and without any glitch.
 You can be your own Apple Genius!

 Were you able to successfully reset your AirPods Max?
 How did resetting help you?
 Comment down below to talk to us!